afivos/afivos.com/index.md

 </figure>

 My name is Huey Yun Teo.
-You can call me HY and I hail from the sunny islands of Singapore.
+You can call me HY and I hail from the sunny island of Singapore.
 I'm **currently working for KISI as a Content Marketer**.

  My vices (or interests) include but are not limited to soccer, cats and old films.
 I live on the philosophy of action, where I believe knowledge (learned through books or texts) are best accompanied by action and experience.